-Petitioner has no right to a hearing because CMS did not impose a remedy.

-Petitioner is a skilled nursing facility located in Berkeley, California, that participates in the Medicare program as a provider of services.
-On May 30, 2014, the California Department of Public Health (State Agency) completed a survey of the facility and found that it was not in substantial compliance with federal requirements.
-By letter dated June 6, 2014, the State Agency (as authorized by CMS) advised Petitioner that, based on the survey findings, a penalty (denial of payment for new admissions) would be effectuated unless the facility achieved substantial compliance prior to August 30, 2014.
+Centers for Medicare & Medicaid Services.
+Docket No. C-16-91 ALJ Ruling No. 2016-8 Date: February 1, 2016 DISMISSAL For the reasons set forth below, I conclude that Petitioner, Bruceville Terrace, is not entitled to Administrative Law Judge (ALJ) review.
+I therefore dismiss its hearing request pursuant to 42 C.F.R. § 498.70(b).
+Discussion Petitioner has no right to a hearing because CMS did not impose a remedy.
+Petitioner is a skilled nursing facility located in Sacramento, California, that participates in the Medicare program as a provider of services.
+On August 31, 2015, the California Department of Public Health (State Agency) completed an abbreviated survey of the facility and found that it was not in substantial compliance with federal requirements.
+By letter dated September 4, 2015, the State Agency (as authorized by CMS) advised Petitioner that, based on the survey \ &lt;sup>1 I make this one finding of fact/conclusion of law. findings, it would recommend that civil money penalties be imposed unless the facility achieved substantial compliance by October 1, 2015.
 CMS Ex.
-2.

-1 I make this one finding of fact/conclusion of law.

-The facility submitted an acceptable plan of correction, and, following a revisit survey, the State Agency (and CMS) determined that it had corrected its deficiencies as of July 14, 2014.
-No penalties were imposed.
+1. On September 21, 2015, the State Agency notified Petitioner that it had corrected its deficiencies as of September 17, 2015, so no penalties were imposed.
 CMS Ex.
-3.

-By letter dated August 5, 2014, Petitioner requested a hearing to challenge the May 30 survey findings.

-CMS now moves to dismiss Petitioner's hearing request.
-Petitioner has not responded to CMS's motion.
+2. Nevertheless, on October 12, 2015, Petitioner requested a hearing to challenge the survey findings.
+On December 18, 2015, CMS moved to dismiss Petitioner's hearing request.
+Petitioner has not responded and the time for responding has passed.
 The hearing rights of a long-term care facility are established by federal regulations at 42 C.F.R.
 Part 498.
 A provider dissatisfied with an initial determination is entitled to further review, but administrative actions that are not initial determinations are not subject to appeal.
-42 C.F.R. § 498.3(a).
+42 C.F.R. § 498.3(a), (d).
 The regulations specify which actions are "initial determinations" and set forth examples of actions that are not.
-A finding of noncompliance that results in the imposition of a remedy specified in 42 C.F.R. § 488.406 (with a very limited exception, not applicable here) is an initial determination for which a facility may request an ALJ hearing.
-42 C.F.R. § 498.3(b)(13).
+A finding of noncompliance that results in the imposition of a remedy specified in 42 C.F.R. § 488.406, "except the State monitoring remedy," is an initial determination for which a facility may request an ALJ hearing.
+42 C.F.R. § 498.3(b)(13) (emphasis added).
 But a facility has no right to a hearing unless CMS imposes one of the specified remedies.
-Lutheran Home -- Caledonia, DAB No. 1753 (2000); Schowalter Villa, DAB No. 1688 (1999); Arcadia Acres, Inc., DAB No. 1607 (1997).
+Lutheran Home - Caledonia, DAB No. 1753 (2000); Schowalter Villa, DAB No. 1688 (1999); Arcadia Acres, Inc., DAB No. 1607 (1997).
 The remedy, not the citation of a deficiency, triggers the right to a hearing.
 Schowalter Villa; Arcadia Acres, Inc. Where CMS withdraws the remedies or otherwise declines to impose one, Petitioner has no hearing right.
-See Fountain Lake Health & Rehabilitation, Inc., DAB No. 1985 (2005).
+See, Fountain Lake Health & Rehabilitation, Inc., DAB No. 1985 (2005).
 Because CMS has imposed no remedies, Petitioner has no right to an ALJ hearing, and this matter must be dismissed.
 42 C.F.R. § 498.70(b).
-I therefore grant CMS's motion.
+I therefore grant CMS's motion. /s/ Carolyn Cozad Hughes Administrative Law Judge

-/s/

-Carolyn Cozad Hughes

-Administrative Law Judge